-- Advised one of the largest China-based e-commerce platforms on regulations applying to health supplements in a number of South East Asian jurisdictions.
+- One of the largest China-based e-commerce platforms on regulations applying to health supplements in a number of South East Asian jurisdictions.

-- Advised a major US-headquartered pharmaceutical company on the licensing and product registration regulations applying to the manufacturing, distribution and sales of pharmaceutical products in China.
+- A major US-headquartered pharmaceutical company on the licensing and product registration regulations applying to the manufacturing, distribution and sales of pharmaceutical products in China.

-- Assisted a number of US and Europe based life sciences early-stage companies to establish presences in Singapore and other APAC jurisdictions.
+- A number of US and Europe based life sciences early-stage companies on establishing presences in Singapore and other APAC jurisdictions.

-- Advised a major commodities trading house on establishing a B2B e-commerce platform for part of its business in Singapore and Malaysia.
+- A major commodities trading house on establishing a B2B e-commerce platform for part of its business in Singapore and Malaysia.

 Trade Sanctions and Related Advice